 “This cheery prediction comes, however, with an important caution: If an investor’s entry point into Berkshire stock is unusually high – at a price, say, approaching double book value, which Berkshire shares have occasionally reached – it may well be many years before the investor can realize a profit.
 In other words, a sound investment can morph into a rash speculation if it is bought at an elevated price.
 Berkshire is not exempt from this truth.”

-Charles Munger highlights the habit of Buffett about never overpaying for a stock and keep waiting for good opportunities, in his section of the letter.
+Charles Munger highlights the habit of Buffett about never overpaying for stocks and keep waiting for good opportunities, in his section of the letter.

 “Buffett often displayed almost inhuman patience and seldom bought.
 For instance, during his first ten years in control of Berkshire, Buffett saw one business (textiles) move close to death and two new businesses come in, for a net gain of one.”